View All Services

-In the niche world of Pennsylvania property assessments and the law governing when challenges to those assessments can be brought, a potential monumental case looms on the horizon.
+In the niche world of Pennsylvania property assessments and the law governing when challenges to those assessments can be brought, a potentially monumental case looms on the horizon.
 For those unfamiliar with tax assessments, at the most basic level, every real estate parcel in Pennsylvania has an assessed value, and the real estate taxes payable by the property owner to the respective county, encompassing school district, and local municipality are determined from the property’s assessed value.
-Those assessed values can be challenged in certain circumstances (whether by the property owner, school district, or municipality), typically either in connection with a county-wide reassessment of all properties, or when there is a sale or refinance of a property that suggests the assessed value differs substantially from the fair market value.
+Those assessed values can be challenged in certain circumstances (whether by the property owner, school district, or municipality), typically either in connection with a county-wide reassessment of all properties or when there is a sale or refinance of a property that suggests the assessed value differs substantially from the fair market value.
 In the case of Valley Forge Towers Apartments N, LP, et al, v.
 Upper Merion Area School District, et al, (the “Valley Forge Case”), which was recently argued in front of the Pennsylvania Supreme Court and for which a decision is expected soon, the question as to when it is appropriate for a school district to initiate a challenge to the assessed value of certain properties may soon be clarified.

 The Valley Forge Case stems from allegations by taxpayers who own apartment buildings relating to the local school district contracting with a consulting firm to identify and recommend property assessments to be appealed.
 The taxpayers contend that, through its relationship with the consulting firm, the school district targeted certain classes of properties, such as apartment buildings and other commercial properties, and not residential property assessments.
 The taxpayers argue that such targeting constitutes spot assessments and violations of the Pennsylvania Constitution Uniformity Clause.